Rotations, Negative Eigenvalues, and Newton Method in Tensor Network Renormalization Group: Intuition for RG eigenvalues

+We now briefly explain the main idea of tensor RG (see \cite{Evenbly-review} and \cref{app:TRGconventions}).
+A tensor RG map takes the tensor network contraction \eqref{eq:TNpart-func} made of tensor $A$ and finds another tensor $A'=R(A)$ so that the partition function is the same but the size of the network is reduced by some constant integer $b$ (called lattice rescaling factor).
+E.g.~a square $N\times N$ network made of $A$ is mapped to a $\frac N b \times \frac N b$ network made of $A'$ with the same periodic boundary conditions and the same value of the partition function.
+It is convenient to rescale $A$ so that it has unit Hilbert-Schmidt norm: \beq \|A\|= (\sum|A_{ijkl}|^2)^{1/2}=1\,, \eeq and similarly $A'$.
+Then the partition function remains the same up to a rescaling.

-We also assume here that the map $R$ is non-rotating, i.e.~it preserves the orientation of the lattice (this will change in \cref{sec:addrot}).
-For example, if we apply the map to the tensor network of size $N\times M$, then after the RG step the lattice has size $N/b \times M/b$ where $b$ is the lattice rescaling factor.
+Furthermore, we will assume for now that the map $R$ is non-rotating, i.e.~it preserves the orientation of the lattice.
+This means that if we apply the map to a rectangular tensor network of size $N\times M$, then after the RG step the lattice has size $N/b \times M/b$.
+(While this is very natural, in \cref{sec:addrot} we will find it useful to change this.)

+By now there exist many tensor RG algorithms, which typically involve two steps: 1) disentangling \cite{Evenbly-Vidal}, which cleans the network by removing ultra-short-range correlations known as Corner-Double-Line (CDL) tensors \cite{Levin-talk}, and 2) coarse-graining, which reduces the size of the network.
+In the early days of tensor RG, only coarse-graining was used \cite{Levin:2006jai,SRG,TEFR,SRG1,HOTRG}, but state-of-the-art algorithms use both disentangling and coarse-graining \cite{Evenbly-Vidal,LoopTNR,Bal:2017mht,Evenbly:2017dyd,GILT}.
+We will rely on the Gilt-TNR algorithm \cite{GILT}, reviewed in \cref{sec:GiltReview}.
+For the moment let us keep the discussion general, applicable to any non-rotating RG map $R$ with disentangling.

+The RG flow is initialized by $A^{(0)}=A_{\rm NN}(T)$, and generated by applying the RG map repeatedly: \beq A^{(n+1)}=R(A^{(n)}),\qquad n=0,1,2,\ldots, \eeq To preserve the partition function exactly, the bond dimension must be allowed to grow.
+Tensor RG algorithms truncate the tensor $A^{(n+1)}$ in such a way that the bond dimension never exceeds a finite number $\chi$, a parameter of the algorithm.
+One would like to take $\chi$ as large as possible, within available computational resources.
+In this paper we will be content to use $\chi=30$.